tulios/nightcrawler_swift/README.md

 ## Commands

-NightcrawlerSwift packs some useful commands.
-All commands requires that the gem has already been configured and the connection established.
+NightcrawlerSwift has some useful built-in commands.
+All commands require the configuration and a established connection.

-To Establish the connection, call:
+To Establish the connection, use:

 ```ruby
 NightcrawlerSwift.connection.connect!
 ```

-To check if the connection is still valid, call:
+To check if the connection is still valid, use:

 ```ruby
 NightcrawlerSwift.connection.connected?
 ```

-To reconnect just call ```NightcrawlerSwift.connection.connect!``` again.
+To reconnect just use ```NightcrawlerSwift.connection.connect!``` again.

 ### Upload